Here's how the action unfolded as Leeds Rhinos kicked off their season with a hard-fought win over Salford Red Devils

-Sam Lisone the match winner as Leeds Rhinos make winning Super League start v Salford Red Devils
+Sam Lisone the match winner as Leeds Rhinos make positive Super League start v Salford Red Devils

-It was only Leeds’ third win in nine round one fixtures since their treble-winning season of 2015.
+Watched by a crowd of 15,126, it was only Leeds’ third win in nine round one fixtures since their treble-winning season of 2015.
 They were without right-wing David Fusitu’a who, as in two pre-season games, was sidelined by injury after being named in the initial squad.
+Luis Roberts started in his place.
 Salford’s former Leeds three-quarter Nene Macdonald came in for some abuse from the South Stand - particularly when he dropped a kick-off - but the Papuan New Guinean had a strong game.

-The visitors went ahead through a Marc Sneyd penalty goal after nine minutes, but that was cancelled out soon afterwards by a Rhyse Martin kick, after a high tackle on Brodie Croft by Ryan Brierley who was sin-binned.
+Read more: From 5-8: Peter Smith's Leeds Rhinos player ratings as Super League campaign begins with win over Salford

 Martin added the extras, but Oli Partington nipped over from close range and Sneyd booted his second conversion to make it 14-8 at the interval.
-Rhinos were hard done by, the officials calling a knock-on by Luis Roberts from a long kick, when the ball clearly went backwards.
+Rhinos were hard done by before the visitors’ second try, the officials calling a knock-on by Roberts from a long kick, when the ball clearly went backwards.

-Handley’s second try, converted off the touchline by Martin, got Leeds back level nine minutes into the second half after a spell of steady pressure.
+Handley’s second try, converted off the touchline by Martin, got Leeds back level nine minutes after the break following a spell of steady pressure.
 The winger did exceptionally well to touch down a smart, low kick from Martin.

 Salford went ahead for the third time at the end of the third quarter when Sneyd landed another penalty goal.
 Leeds’ debutant centre Paul Momirovski was sin-binned after a ridiculous delay for video referee Ben Thaler to make the decision, though there didn’t look to be much to their incident.
 Extra use of the video ref is going to cause frustration this year.